MouseLand/facemap/README.md

 ### Support

-For any issues or questions about Facemap, please [open an issue here](https://github.com/MouseLand/facemap/issues).
+For any issues or questions about Facemap, please [open an issue](https://github.com/MouseLand/facemap/issues).

 # II.
 SVD processing